kipply/blog/blog/content/endorsed/h100_implications_for_transformer_inference.md

 ### how to get the 30x

-Nvidia claims 30x higher than A100s for the 530B model.
+Nvidia claims 30x higher than A100s for the 530B model ("Up to 30X Higher AI Inference Performance on Largest Models", "H100 to A100 comparison").
 Let's see if we can decipher how they get that number, and where the speedups come from (none of the specs change that much!).
 Deriving estimation equations from [this post](/blog/transformer-inference-arithmetic/#latency-calculations), starting with large batch sizes.
 A large batch size means a number higher than the hardware ratio of flops to memory bandwidth.
 On the 40GB A100s that's 208 and for the H100 SXM (by default, when I say H100 I'll mean the SXM) it's 333.
 We care about the large batch size because we will be flop bound instead of memory bound.
 The comms is thoughput + latency, but we'll drop the latency which is small.
 These equations measure running one token through all the blocks in the model.

 {% katex(block=true) %}
 \text{compute} = B \cdot \frac{2 \cdot P}{N \cdot A_f}\\
 \text{comms} = B \cdot  \frac{2\cdot n_\text{layers} \cdot 4 \cdot d_\text{model}}{A_c}
 {% end %}

 We calculate two numbers because we have a sense of compute vs communication bound.
-Sometimes we might add these numbers together, but for this post we'll assume we have something implemented for that to be done in parallel.
+Sometimes we might add these numbers together, so for this post we'll consider both.
 There's a factor of 2 in comms that will get dropped for 8-bit formats.

 The Megatron arch is 105 layers, 20480 embedding dimension.
 We'll start with batch size 512 to get us flop bound.